 - June 25: A woman was killed while travelling near Sibilong village along the National Highway-37 by suspected NSCN-K militants as they attacked the vehicle where she was present along with other dance troupe.
 The woman was a part of a dance troupe who had performed during the inaugural function of a railway substation at Kamai.

-- July 1: A group of suspected NSCN-IM cadres ambushed an Assam Rifles road opening team on the outskirts of Motonongsa village under Nampong circle in Arunachal Pradesah’s Changlang district on Saturday noon.
+- July 1: A group of suspected NSCN-IM cadres ambushed an Assam Rifles road opening team on the outskirts of Motonongsa village under Nampong circle in Arunachal Pradesh’s Changlang district.
 The ambush was failed because of the alertness of the security forces and no causalities were reported on either side.

 - July 4: Police arrested a suspected ULFA (I) linkman from his residence in Nalbari in connection with a case registered at Gorchuk Police station Guwahati.
 An amount of 4 lakh was recovered from the linkman.

-- July 4: A joint team of army and police arrested A NDFB(S) militant and a linkman from Hajraiguri village under Saraibili police outpost in Kokrajhar district.
-The police recovered two pistols from the militants.
+- July 4: A joint team of army and police arrested a NDFB(S) militant and a linkman from Hajraiguri village under Saraibili police outpost in Kokrajhar district.
+Two pistols were rrecovered from the militants.

 - July 11: In a joint operation of the army and Assam Police, two suspected cadres of NSCN-IM- self styled “major” Shiranjit Singh 22 and self-styled corporal Apoh Ah Gashim, 25 were arrested from Tingalibam under Sonari police station in Charaideo district on Tuesday.
 Security forces recovered a 7.65mm pistol, a 22mm pistol, six live rounds of ammunition and two extortion notes.